heow/compojure-cookies-example/README.md

 Compojure, still sporting a sub 1.0 version, being under active development and reduced to a thin veneer over [Ring][2] may prove challenging for developers.
 If for any reason because many examples and tutorials are just outdated.

-I'm going to demonstrate the use of sessionless cookies in Compojure, with working examples.
+I'm going to demonstrate the use of session-less cookies in Compojure, with working examples.

 ### The Bare Essentials ###